ibexa/documentation-user/docs/content_management/schedule_publishing.md

 In the Content Scheduler block you can select Content items to be displayed at a selected time.

 For each Content item you can choose an airtime - a date and time in the future.
-At this time the Content item becomes visible.
+At this time the Content item will become visible.

 The Content Scheduler block has a limit of Content items.
-If the limit is filled and a new Content item is displayed, the oldest item disappears from the block.
+If the limit is filled and a new Content item is displayed, the oldest item will disappear from the block.

 ![Content Scheduler](img/content_scheduler.png)